Strengthening Institutions Program

 Supporting Programs, Practices, or Strategies for Which There Is Strong or Moderate Evidence of Effectiveness

 Projects that are supported by strong or moderate evidence.
 A project that is supported by strong evidence (as defined in this notice) will receive more points than a project that is supported by moderate evidence (as defined in this notice).

 In scoring this priority, applicants determined to have strong evidence will receive the full five points.
 Applicants determined to have moderate evidence will receive 2.5 points.
 The Department will screen applicants' response to this competitive preference priority in accordance with the requirements in this notice and determine which applications have met the evidence standards in the priority.

 Invitational Priorities: For FY 2012 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, these priorities are invitational priorities.

 Projects that are designed to address the following priority area:

 Increasing the number and proportion of high-need students (as defined in this notice) who persist in and complete college or other postsecondary education and training.

 Projects that are designed to significantly increase efficiency in the use of time, staff, money, or other resources while improving student learning or other educational outcomes (i.e., outcome per unit of resource).
-Such projects may include innovative and sustainable uses of technology, modification of school schedules and teacher compensation systems, use of open educational resources (as defined in this notice), or other strategies.
+Such projects may include innovative and sustainable uses of technology, alternative staffing models, competency-based learning, use of open educational resources (as defined in this notice), or other strategies.

 Definitions: The following definitions are from the notice of final supplemental priorities and definitions for discretionary grant programs published in the Federal Register on December 15, 2010 (75 FR 78486), and corrected on May 12, 2011 (76 FR 27637), and apply to the priorities in this notice: